mr-dargi/mr-dargi/README.md

 <h1 align="center">Hi, I'm Mohammad 👋</h1>

 🔭 Hi!
-I’m a passionate Junior Web Developer with strong skills in both Frontend and Backend development.
-I enjoy creating complete, functional, and user-friendly web applications.
+I’m a Junior Frontend Developer passionate about building responsive, user-friendly, and modern web interfaces.

-On the frontend, I work with HTML, CSS, and JavaScript to build responsive and engaging interfaces.
-On the backend, I use Python and Django to develop secure, efficient, and scalable systems.
+I specialize in HTML, CSS, and JavaScript, and I’m expanding my expertise with React, TypeScript, and Tailwind CSS to create clean, scalable, and interactive applications.

+Alongside my frontend focus, I also have hands-on experience with Python, Django, and REST APIs, which allows me to understand the bigger picture of web applications and collaborate effectively with backend teams.

+I have built full-stack projects, such as a feature-rich blog platform with authentication, role-based access, premium content, and search functionality — showcasing both my frontend creativity and backend problem-solving.

+## Core Skills:

+Frontend: HTML, CSS, JavaScript, Responsive Design, React (in progress), TypeScript (in progress), Tailwind CSS (in progress)

+Backend: Python, Django, Django REST Framework, PostgreSQL

+Tools: Git, GitHub, Version Control

-While I’m capable of delivering full-stack projects, my goal is to join a company in one primary role—either frontend or backend—bringing my expertise in the other as an additional advantage to the team.
+🚀 I’m eager to grow as a frontend developer while bringing my backend knowledge as an additional advantage to the team.
+Let’s connect!

-I’m also expanding my skills to include React, TypeScript, and Tailwind CSS, with the goal of building a full project using a Django-powered API.

-My core skills include HTML, CSS, JavaScript, Django, Django REST Framework, and Git.

-## 🛠 Tech Stack:
-* Front-End: HTML5, CSS3, JavaScript(ES6), Bootstrap
-* Back-End: Python, Django
-* Databases: PostgreSQL, MySQL
-* Tools: Git, Linux

 ## 📌 Featured Projects:
 * [Project 1 - API with Django](#) - A fully functional REST API built with Django and DRF.
 * [Project 2 - E-commerce Backend](#) - A scalable backend system for an e-commerce platform.
-* [Project 3 - Blog Platform](#) - A simple but powerful blog backend with JWT authentication.
+* [Project 3 - Django Blog](https://github.com/mr-dargi/djangoblog) - A simple but powerful blog backend with JWT authentication.